mkmohangb/llm-programs/whatsapp-send/README.md

+## Whatsapp-send
-# Whatsapp-send\n\nThis directory contains the script to automate sending messages via WhatsApp.
+- script to automate sending messages with attachments via WhatsApp using [playwright](https://playwright.dev/).